 Since 2019, many of these strains associated with outbreaks have undergone whole genome sequencing.
 Below shows an MST of all strains associated with CA-MRSA which have undergone whole genome sequencing in the NMRSASRL (Fig 12).
 Previously MRSA was clearly defined as healthcare associated (HCA-), community acquired (CA-) or livestock associated (LA-) however the lines of separation are becoming increasingly blurred with the importation of CA-MRSA strains into healthcare facilities and the zoonotic spread of LA-MRSA to humans.
+In addition, there is increasing diversity in the lineages of MRSA being recovered in Ireland.

-As shown in Fig 12, over 30 clusters have been recognised to date among CA-MRSA lineages, which included isolates spanning several years and were in both community and healthcare settings.
+As shown in Fig 12, multiple outbreaks were recognised among CA-MRSA lineages, which included isolates spanning several years and were in both community and healthcare settings.
 The largest clusters were caused by isolates from ST1, ST5, ST6 and ST772.